siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-testng/overview.md

 # TestNG - Overview

 The TestNG plug-in provides for integration with a TestNG server.
-Data is uploaded to the UrbanCode Velocity server using an HTTP Post request.
+Data is uploaded to the DevOps Velocity server using an HTTP Post request.

 ## Compatibility